Always Feel Groggy In The Mornings? This Expert-Approved Supplement Can Help

 Think back to how you got out of bed this morning: Did you perk up without an alarm, ready to take on the day?
 Or did you begrudgingly press snooze only to wake up a few minutes later wishing you were still asleep?
-It turns out, that groggy morning feeling many of us are all too familiar with has a name and a cause.
+It turns out, that groggy morning feeling many of us are all too familiar with has a name: Sleep inertia.

 The story on sleep inertia.

 In a 2017 literature review aptly named Waking up is the hardest thing I do all day, "sleep inertia" was defined as "the transitional state between sleep and wake, marked by impaired performance, reduced vigilance, and a desire to return to sleep."

 Sleep inertia is a natural response that can last anywhere from minutes or hours, depending on the person.
 Sleep researchers aren't totally sure what causes or intensifies sleep inertia, but they suspect it has something to do with the body's circadian rhythm, also known as our internal clock.